 Its elements have just been rearranged to fit the vertical orientation of tracks in this view.
+Also note that each track can be resized horizontally to provide more screen space for viewing the track's clips.

 6.1.3.
 Big Meters Section